mudasobwa/mudasobwa.github.io/_posts/2020-02-22-wc-in-elixir.md

 Several days ago, there was a related article posted on [habr](https://habr.com/ru/post/489136/) (Russian only at the moment, sorry.)
 The author proved the ability to build an _idiomatic Haskell_ version in 20 (twenty) lines of code that is almost ten times faster than _idiomatic C_ implementation.

-Meanwhile I advocate to use _Haskell_ (actually, [_Idris_](https://www.idris-lang.org/) for its dependent types) and [_Coq_](https://coq.inria.fr/) to actually prove the critical concepts in our codebase only; the new production code is still coming 100% in Elixir/Erlang/OTP for its fault tolerance.
+Meanwhile I advocate to use _Haskell_ (actually, [_Idris_](https://www.idris-lang.org/) for its dependent types) and [_Coq_](https://coq.inria.fr/) to indeed prove the critical concepts in our codebase only; the new production code is still coming 100% in Elixir/Erlang/OTP for its fault tolerance.
 I wanted to make sure I am not shitting my pants here, so I decided to check how can we do with _Idiomatic Elixir_ for the very same task.

 Below you’ll see some tricks I used to speed up the execution.
 I am a grown man and I don’t believe in Tooth fairy anymore, so I was far from the hope that _Elixir_ might actually beat languages compiled into a native machine code.
 I just wanted to make sure we didn’t fall behind at the finish line by a lap.